kfaraj/support/README.md

-# Support Library
+# Support

-This project is a suite of libraries built on top of [AndroidX](https://developer.android.com/jetpack/androidx).
+This project is a suite of libraries for Android.

 ## appcompat

-This library is built on top of the [AndroidX appcompat library](https://developer.android.com/jetpack/androidx/releases/appcompat) and is designed to be used with Android 4.0 (API level 14) and higher.
+This library is built on top of the [AndroidX AppCompat library](https://developer.android.com/jetpack/androidx/releases/appcompat) and is designed to be used with Android 4.0 (API level 14) and higher.

 It adds support for compound drawables tint to the following classes:
 - [SupportAutoCompleteTextView](appcompat/src/main/java/com/kfaraj/support/widget/SupportAutoCompleteTextView.java)